lpapailiou/fac/README.md

 <li>A function must return the same type as it defines as return value.</li>
 <li>If expressions are nested, the types are evaluated for every segment.</li>
 <li>If a segment of an expression is a string, the resulting type will be cast to string, if possible.</li>
-<li>String casting will not work within multiplications or divisions and conditional expressions.</li>
+<li>String casting will not work within subtractions, multiplications, divisions and conditional expressions.</li>
 </ul>

+    // examples
+    string x = 1 + 2 + 'a';             // valid (string casting)
+    number y = true;                    // validator fails, as boolean is assigned to number type x += true;                          // valid (string casting) x = true;                           // validator fails, string casting can only occur in binary expression x = 1 * 2;                          // validator fails, string casting can only occur in binary expression x = 1 * 'x';                        // validator fails, multiplication operator is not valid for strings

 #### Expressions
 <ul>